Future of Municipal Government

 • Funding municipal transfers through the provincial property tax.

-While the details of the proposed grants do not align exactly with ABmunis' advocacy for non-competitive, predictable transfers through the Local Government Fiscal Framework (LGFF), their concepts do align with principles we are pursuing through our proposal on the LGFF allocation formula to:
+While the details of the proposed grants do not align exactly with ABmunis' advocacy for non-competitive, predictable transfers through the Local Government Fiscal Framework (LGFF), their concepts do align with the principles ABmunis sought in the LGFF Capital allocation formula, including:

 • Account for the scope of existing infrastructure and growth pressures in each municipality;